kr-g/gitonic/README.md

 ### autopep8

 [autopep8](https://github.com/hhatto/autopep8)
-what fixes problems reported by [pycodestyle](https://github.com/PyCQA/pycodestyle). pycodestyle is an official tool from python's code quality authority.
+is a python formatter what fixes problems reported by [pycodestyle](https://github.com/PyCQA/pycodestyle). pycodestyle is an official tool from python's code quality authority.